-Now we will look into manual of Pakistan Cables named as Low Voltage Cables Book which is designed as per BS-7671 Standard.
+Now we will look into manual of cables manufacturer as we use manual of Pakistan Cables named as Low Voltage Cables Book which is designed as per BS-7671 Standard.
 Here you will have to see table which fulfill your requirement whether you need a single core cable or multicore cables.

 Furthermore, In this section of electrical load calculation, you should know installation method of cables so on basis of installation method you can select suitable rating cable.
 In this case our installation method is perforated cable tray so we will have to deploy 4C 50 Sq.mm Cu./PVC/PVC cables which has capacity more than 144A .

 In this way we can calculate current, breaker size, Cable size etc.

 If you feel any confusion, you can comment below.